kobolcs/qcs/csharp-specflow-api-tests/README.md

 This project demonstrates a professional, BDD-style API testing framework using C#, SpecFlow, and NUnit.
 It is designed to showcase best practices in .NET test automation, including dependency injection, structured logging, and CI/CD integration using the modern .NET 9 framework.

+This suite turns business requirements into executable specifications, ensuring everyone shares the same understanding of the API contract.
 ---

 ### When to Use C# and SpecFlow